Maine-et-Loire

 Activity in the region revolves around the Loire river which passes east to west through Anjou, and has historically brought prosperity and fertility to the region - and still does to a certain extent.
 The river is now an important tourist destination in itself - slow moving, tranquil and attractive, and best enjoyed by taking a boat trip on the river itself.

-There are also several smaller rivers that meet the Loire in Maine-et-Loire and offer their own attractions - notably the Mayenne, Sarthe, Maine and Loir from the north; the Authion from the east; and the Layon from the south.
+You will also see several smaller rivers that meet the Loire in Maine-et-Loire and offer their own attractions - notably the Mayenne, Sarthe, Maine and Loir from the north; the Authion from the east; and the Layon from the south.

 Anjou architecture: monuments, architecture and villages of charm